Better communication leads to better care for HIV patients

 Real benefits for everyone

-Now the system is up and running, the team are seeing real benefits – both to patient care and to their own time management.
-The HIV team at Derriford are making particular use of the secure messaging functionality which means that patients can contact their doctors at a time that suits them.
+With the system up and running, the team saw real benefits – both to patient care and to their own time management.
+The HIV team at Derriford made particular use of the secure messaging functionality which means that patients can contact their doctors at a time that suits them.
+This adopts the core principles of a patient-initiated follow-up model.

 Despite giving patients an additional channel of communication to use to reach the HIV team, they have found that reducing the barriers to access led to fewer messages being left and crucially, improvements to patient care.